ShikoMDS/Quaternion-Calculator-GD1M02/ReadMe.md

 ## Installation

 Download and extract from the .zip file.
+No .exe file has been provided, Quaternion.txt is read from the project directory.
 This calculator can be run by opening the "Quaternion Calculator.sln" file and built in Debug or Release mode with x64.